 - Basic introductory to the i:Care presentation, for the healthcare community

-- Access to an online Ambassador Resource page with continuously updated tools and resources
+- Access to an Ambassador Resource page on the Shared Hope website with regularly updated tools and resources

 No. There are many ways to serve the vision to protect our nation’s children.
 Public speaking is only one way to carry the message and educate the public on preventing sex trafficking.
 You may contact the Outreach Manager to receive more information on how you can make a difference. (research projects, phone calling, special projects, support Ambassador speakers at their events, hosting a table)